MikeWorldYt/ANT-system/README.md

 <h4>1.3.2 Control Structure</h4>
 <img src="https://github.com/MikeWorldYt/ANT-on-the-system/assets/118069844/7005153f-27a6-4932-8932-40c2d65e9d67" alt="ILL_pictures_08" width="350"></div>

-> It's ideal for projects, presentations, database, homeworks, etc. Use a naming convetion for controling and easy identification
+It's ideal for projects, presentations, database, homeworks, etc. Use a naming convetion for controling and easy identification

+> [!IMPORTANT]
+> It has a naming convention, here is the meaning of each part;

 |               |                                                            |
 | ------------- | ---------------------------------------------------------- |